-First, when a concern about a practice, activity or interaction arises, we ask that you please talk with your child's teacher about it as soon as possible.
-The Lead Teacher or Program Coordinator will be happy to discuss it with you.
-Program Coordinators or the ECL Director will follow up with an email or phone call if an upsetting or challenging interaction involving your child occurs and you are not available to talk in person.
+First, when a concern about a practice, activity or interaction arises, we ask that you please talk with your child's Lead Teacher or Program Coordinator about it as soon as possible; they will be happy to discuss it with you.
+Program Coordinators or the ECLS Director will follow up with an email or phone call if an upsetting or challenging interaction involving your child occurs and you are not available to talk in person.

 Sometimes, a fuller explanation of a situation, activity or practice is all that is necessary.
 At times we are following specific, required regulations, but we are willing to adapt where we can.
-If you would like translation in order for fuller dialogue to occur, we can employ the services of the adult interpreters available to us.
-We will also convey information in printed form, which is often preferred by international families, so that other adult family members can read it at home.
+If you would like in order for fuller dialogue to occur, we can employ the services of the adult interpreters available to us.
+We will also convey information in printed form so that other adult family members can read it at home.

-When an issue is complex or intractable, a more formal meeting that includes adult family members, the teaching staff, and the ECL Director can be arranged.
-Please email the ECL Director to request this.
+When an issue is complex or intractable, a more formal meeting that includes adult family members, the teaching staff, and the ECLS Director can be arranged.
+Please email the ECLS Director to request this.
 We rarely experience severe difficulties in coming to solutions or understandings about ways to partner, but when difficult situations arise, we attempt to use dialogue strategies to resolve differences.
 Our approach is to be honest, yet sensitive in all our communications with families as well as with any other facilitators or service providers who support them.